Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     // Update is called once per frame void Update()
     {
-        BatteryBars.fillAmount = BatteryPower; // batterybars is dependent on the batterypower remaining so the ui element should slice horzontally when its losing power
+        BatteryBars.fillAmount = BatteryPower; // batterybars is dependent on the batterypower remaining so the UI element should slice horzontally when its losing power
     }
 ```